Enduro race

 An enduro race is an inexpensive type of automobile racing that takes place mostly on oval tracks.
 Enduro takes its name from "Endurance racing" since it consists of hundreds of laps around the oval.

 Vehicle

-It involves stock based cars that had their interior and side or rear windows removed but mostly stock mechanically.
-A driver is disqualified if the post-race inspection finds that their auto had major racing enhancements.
-Some enduros, often called 'jalopy enduros', feature cars rescued from a wrecking yard and repaired to barely running condition solely for the purpose of the race.
-In this case, the prize may be awarded to the last man standing, if all the other competitors break down during the event.
+Enduro racing involves stock based cars that have their interior and side or rear windows removed but are mostly stock mechanically.
+A driver is disqualified if the post-race inspection finds that their auto has major racing enhancements.
+Some enduros, often called 'jalopy enduros,' feature cars rescued from a wrecking yard and repaired to a barely running condition solely for the purpose of the race.
+In this case, the prize may be awarded to the last car standing, if all the other competitors break down during the event.

 Enduro racing is sometimes divided into two classes: big-car and small-car.
 Big-car races feature full-size (usually American) cars with larger 6- and 8-cylinder engines, while small-car races feature mid-size to sub-compact (often Japanese) 4-cylinder makes and models.